-A routine eye examination led to a diagnosis of type 2 diabetes for Lee 6 years ago.
+A routine eye diagnosis of type 2 diabetes for Lee 6 years ago.
 Lifestyle changes have enabled Lee to control his blood glucose levels and have resulted in additional health benefits.

 These case studies are based on interviews with persons living with diabetes.
 These personal accounts are not necessarily representative of the circumstances of others, but offer insights into the diversity of people's experiences with diabetes.